-CTE concentrator proficiency in the challenging State academic standards adopted by the State under section 1111(b)(1) of the Elementary and Secondary Education Act of 1965, as measured by the academic assessments in reading/language arts as described in section 1111(b)(2) of such Act."
-In Tennessee, the indicator 2S1 will be measured to assess performance using the number of CTE cohort concentrators who have met either (a) the College Readiness Benchmark on the Reading subject test (18 or above for 2018-19) of the ACT assessment; or (b) achieved the level of "on track" or "mastered" on the English II end of course assessment.
+CTE concentrator proficiency in the challenging State academic standards adopted by the State under section 1111(b)(1) of the Elementary and Secondary Education Act of 1965, as measured by the academic assessments in Science as described in section 1111(b)(2) of such Act.
+In Tennessee, the indicator 2S3 will be measured to assess performance using the number of CTE cohort concentrators who have met either (a) the College Readiness Benchmark on the Science subject test (23 or above) of the ACT assessment; or (b) achieved the level of "met" or "exceeded "on the Biology end of course assessment.
 For indicator 2S3 the following calculation will be used: